-This creamy strawberry peanut butter banana smoothie tastes just like a PB&J in a glass!
-Made with just 5 simple ingredients and ready in 5 minutes, it’s the perfect fruity breakfast for busy mornings.
+This creamy strawberry peanut butter smoothie tastes just like a PB&J in a glass!
+Made with frozen strawberries and frozen banana, this quick 5-minute smoothie recipe combines peanut butter and fruit into the perfect delicious breakfast or snack.

 It only takes 5 ingredients and 5 minutes to blend up, which makes it perfect for busy mornings.
-You can also toss in a scoop of protein powder if you want to make it a little more filling!
+You can also toss in a scoop of protein powder if you want to make it a little more filling.
+This is one smoothie I find myself remaking over and over, it’s definitely one of my top makes in my favorite smoothie recipes!

 Recipe Ingredients

-• peanut butter- I used creamy natural peanut butter, but really any peanut butter works in this recipe.
-Feel free to use more or less peanut butter than the recipe calls for!
+I used creamy natural peanut butter, but really any peanut or nut butter works in this recipe.
+Feel free to use more or less peanut butter than the recipe calls for, depending on how peanut butter-y you like it.

-• Get yourself a good blender– I’ve had this blender for years now and love it.
+Get yourself a good blender- I’ve had this high powered (but not too expensive) blender for years now and love it.
 You don’t need a super fancy or expensive blender, just one that will get everything blended together nicely.
+I like the blender I have because it’s perfect for making single servings, and it’s so easy to clean after!

 If you made this recipe, I would love to know what you thought!
 Leave me a star rating and a comment below – I read them all! ⭐️ Your reviews not only help my business but other bakers as well!